PASA Annual Conference 2026

 Barnett Waddingham

-With freedom to take a long-term view, BW builds strong, trusted relationships with a wide range of clients, across the public and private sectors - including almost 25% of FTSE 100 and over 15% of FTSE 350 companies.
+We are a trusted partner for a wide range of clients in both the private and public sectors – this includes 24% of FTSE 100 and more than 15% of FTSE 350 companies.

 CFH